Ravil-F/LinuxMonitoring_v1.0/README.md

 If the parameter is a number, the script must output an invalid input message.

 ## Part 2.
 System research

-Now you’re sure that you’re ready to get down to the initial idea.
-You quickly think of the information about the system you need to output and get to work.

 **== Task ==**